 Entirely Sanctified In High School

 I first surrendered my will as fully as I knew how to Christ’s Lordship as a sophomore in HS, after hearing a message by Rev. Marc Sankey on Romans 12:1.
 As I stood during the invitation, I thought “That’s right... it makes sense to fully surrender my life, all my strengths and blessings to Jesus.
 I should do it someday.”

-I felt as though the Holy Spirit prompted me, “Why not now?” and I obeyed.
-I got up knowing that God had accepted my sacrifice of all, and that he had taken it and made it holy to himself.
+In that moment, I felt as though the Holy Spirit prompted me, “Why not now?” and I obeyed.
+I went home that day knowing that God had accepted my sacrifice of all, and that he had taken it and made it holy to himself.
 This is what entire sanctification means...

 As I grew older there were more issue to surrender, and yet I always viewed these as continuing results of my earlier surrender.